Simultaneous large deviations for the shape of Young diagrams associated with random words

 To complement the previous results, we provide corresponding concentration results.
-These rely in part on the concentration results for the largest eigenvalue of the $m\times m$ GUE matrix, obtained respectively in \cite{Au} and \cite{LR}.
-Comparing the forthcoming result with Corollary \ref{coro3}, we see that the deviation rates match the fluctuation results in this case.
-In turn these rates match the order of the tails of the Tracy-Widom distribution. \begin{theorem} In the uniform model, let $0<\alpha < 1/4$, and let $m\le An^{\alpha}$, for some $A>0$.
-Then for any $0<\epsilon<1$,
+These rely in part on deviations inequalities for the largest eigenvalue of the $m\times m$ GUE matrix, obtained respectively, in \cite{Au} and \cite{LR}.
+Comparing the forthcoming result with Corollary~\ref{coro3}, we see that, in this case, the deviation rates match the fluctuation results.
+In turn these rates match the order of the tails of the Tracy--Widom distribution.
+Our results are only stated for the top row of the diagrams, but the techniques easily apply to the whole shape when combined with deviation inequalities for the whole spectrum of the GUE. \begin{theorem} In the uniform model, let $0<\alpha< 1/4$, and let $m\le An^{\alpha}$, for some $A>0$.
+Then, for any $0<\epsilon<1$,

 where

 for some absolute constant $C>0$.